chifarol/chifarol/README.md

 - **Lead Frontend Developer** at [Mobirevo](https://mobirevo.com) (Feb.
 2023 - Present)
   - Conversion of figma mockups to code
   - Integration of backend APIs on the front-end
+  - Built and integrated a real-time bi-directional chat/messaging feature
   - Built a web-based vector graphics editor similar to (Figma, Illustrator)
   - Optimized web pages to improve performance
 - **Fullstack Developer (Contract)** at [Blueportal Software](https://blueportalcompany.com)